AbsaOSS/ABRiS/spark-avro-dataframes/README.md

 - Avro is Confluent's recommended payload to Kafka (https://www.confluent.io/blog/avro-kafka-data/).

-- Current solutions do not support reading Avro record from Kafka into Spark structured streams (e.g. https://github.com/databricks/spark-avro).
+- Current solutions do not support reading Avro record as Spark structured streams (e.g. https://github.com/databricks/spark-avro).

 - Lack tools for writing Spark Dataframes directly into Kafka as Avro records.

-- Right now, all the efforts to integrated Kafka-Avro-Spark streams depend on the user.
+- Right now, all the efforts to integrated Avro-Spark streams or Dataframes depend on the user.

-- Pretty much every implementation that tries to solve this problem does not support nested types.

 ## Usage